tgrahesh/AnsibleProject2-Grafana/ansible-project2/Grafana/README.md

 3. A compatible Linux distribution on your target servers.

-4. Correctly configured AWS Dynamic Inventory
+4. Correctly configured AWS Dynamic Inventory.

 5. AWS credentials or appropriate IAM roles for accessing EC2 instances.